Rezina District: Geography

-Rezina District is located in the central-eastern part of Moldova.
-It borders Şoldăneşti District to the north, Rîbnița District to the east, Orhei District to the south, and Teleneşti District to the west.
-The district lies on the Dniester Plateau and is characterized by rugged terrain and significant erosion processes.
-The landscape along the Dniester River is particularly picturesque.

-Of particular interest are two nature reserves: Saharna (670 ha) and Țipova (430 ha).
-The Saharna River is renowned for its beauty, forming 22 small waterfalls, the most impressive of which is the “Gypsy Falls,” standing 4 meters high and 6 meters wide. Țipova nature reserve covers the old terraces of the Dniester River and Țipova river valleys, which flow through a gorge and form several waterfalls ranging from 10 to 16 meters in height.
-The district also possesses mineral resources such as gravel, sand, clay, stone, and raw materials for cement production.
+Rezina district is located in the central-eastern part of Moldova.
+Does neighborhood Şoldăneşti District in the north, to the east with Rîbnița District, in south Orhei District and Teleneşti District in the west.
+District is located, Nistru Plateau, has a rugged terrain, with a strong erosion process.
+Throughout the district, situated on the river Nistru, is very picturesque.
+Of particular interest has two nature reserves: Saharna (670 ha) and Tipova (430 ha).
+Of rare beauty is Saharna river, forming small 22 waterfalls.
+Among the most impressive are "Gypsy Falls" with a height of 4 m and 6 m wide.
+Tipova nature reserve, covers the old terraces of the Nistru River and Tipova river valleys, which flows through the gorge, forming several waterfalls with a height of 10–16 m.
+District has mineral resources like gravel, sand, clay, stone and raw material for cement.

 Climate

-The district has a warm, temperate climate influenced by the Eastern Carpathians and the Ukrainian Plain.
-Average annual temperatures range between 8 C and 9 C. In winter, temperatures typically vary from -4 to -4.5 C, occasionally dropping as low as -25 C, while summer temperatures can reach 35 to 40 C. In recent decades, the area's climate has become noticeably warmer compared to the previous century, reflecting broader climate changes observed across Western and Eastern Europe, driven by both natural and human factors.
+District has a warm climate, temperate, climate influenced by the Eastern Carpathians and Ukrainian Plain.
+The average annual temperature in this area is between 8 C and 9 C, in winter -4 to -4.5 C, sometimes reaching -25 C, and 35 to 40 C in summer.
+In the present climate of this area has become warmer than bank last century.
+The fact is explained, as is known, the evolution of warm climate in Western and Eastern Europe, the temperature change caused by different natural and human factors.